WouterMartens/game-development-project/README.md

 # T.B.D.
 Dungeon
 T.B.D.
-Dungeon is an idie roguelike game.
+Dungeon is an indie roguelike game.

 The game is written in TypeScript and the Phaser framework is used.
 It features fun characters in the form of emojis and challenges the player with various rooms, puzzles and bosses.